 4C Units and verifiers agree the dates for the 4C verifications between themselves.
 The verifiers do not announce the names of the farmers and business partners they will visit in advance.
 Additionally, verifiers conduct unannounced random verification visits in different regions to ensure the credibility of the entire system.

-If you have any additional questions regarding the 4C Entry-level Standard, please contact our Verification Manager.
+If you have any additional questions regarding the 4C Entry-level Standard, please contact the Verification Department.

 Cooperation with other standards